CyberFlameGO/svnpython/Doc/library/io.rst

    The *name* can be one of two things:

-   * a string representing the path to the file which will be opened;
+   * a character string or bytes object representing the path to the file which will be opened;
    * an integer representing the number of an existing OS-level file descriptor to which the resulting :class:`FileIO` object will give access.